icicimov/blog/_posts/2016-9-21-Adding-ZFS-over-iSCSI-shared-storage-to-Proxmox.md

 series: "Highly Available Multi-tenant KVM Virtualization with Proxmox PVE and OpenVSwitch"
 ---

 PVE-4.2 has built in support for ZFS over iSCSI for several targets among which is Solaris `COMSTAR`.
-I built a ZFS VM appliance based on `OmniOS` (Solaris) and `napp-it` and managed to create a shared storage ZFS pool over iSCSI and launch `vm09` with root device on `zvol`.
+I built a ZFS VM appliance based on `OmniOS` (Solaris) and `napp-it`, see [ZFS storage with OmniOS and iSCSI]({{ site.baseurl }}{% post_url 2016-4-29-ZFS-storage-with-OmniOS-and-iSCSI %}), and managed to create a shared storage ZFS pool over iSCSI and launch `vm09` with root device on `zvol`.
 This also supports live migrations as well.
 Being an appliance, `napp-it` provides a web UI at `192.168.0.141:81` that we can use to create and manage all our resources.
 It also supports creating a file shares like NFS and Samba over ZFS.

 This is the state on the OmniOS cluster: